The 100 Day Project (2019): Kawaii Doodle Page A Day

 Beyond just challenging myself to do a creative task for 100 days, I wanted to push my “meticulous” self to be more loose and to draw without much planning and sketching.

 I feel that this project has dramatically increased my skills and confidence in drawing.
-It also boosted my character design skills, especailly when it comes to drawing people.
+It also boosted my character design skills, especially when it comes to drawing people.

-The first few pages with people drawigns I mostly copied from a reference.
+The first few pages with people drawings I mostly copied from a reference.
 But the final page (day 100) I literally “just drew”.
-No drama.
 I said to myself, “I want to draw a happy girl jumping up”.
-And I just did it!
+And it came out.

-That’s the power of practice, and doing something for 100 days in a row. 😉 Scroll to the end of drawing gallery below to see it.
+That’s the power of practice, and doing something for 100 days in a row. 😉 You can see the jumping girl drawing in the “Drawings Gallery” below.

 Want to draw your own kawaii?